SAT: History

-In January 2022, College Board announced that the SAT would be administered digitally to all test takers by 2024.
-The digital format of the test is expected to be shorter than the current paper-based test and will allow scores to be determined in a matter of days rather than weeks.

 Name changes

 The SAT has been renamed several times since its introduction in 1926.
 It was originally known as the Scholastic Aptitude Test.
 In 1990, a commission set up by the College Board to review the proposed changes to the SAT program recommended that the meaning of the initialism SAT be changed to "Scholastic Assessment Test" because a "test that integrates measures of achievement as well as developed ability can no longer be accurately described as a test of aptitude".
-In 1993, the College Board changed the name of the test to SAT I: Reasoning Test; at the same time, the name of the Achievement Tests was changed to SAT II: Subject Tests.
+In 1993, the College Board changed the name of the test to SAT I: Reasoning Test; at the same time, the name of the SAT Achievement Tests was changed to SAT II: Subject Tests.
 The Reasoning Test and Subject Tests were to be collectively known as the Scholastic Assessment Tests.
 According to the president of the College Board at the time, the name change was meant "to correct the impression among some people that the SAT measures something that is innate and impervious to change regardless of effort or instruction."
 The new SAT debuted in March 1994, and was referred to as the Scholastic Assessment Test by major news organizations.
 However, in 1997, the College Board announced that the SAT could not properly be called the Scholastic Assessment Test, and that the letters SAT did not stand for anything.
 In 2004, the Roman numeral in SAT I: Reasoning Test was dropped, making SAT Reasoning Test the name of the SAT.
 The "Reasoning Test" portion of the name was eliminated following the exam's 2016 redesign; it is now simply called the SAT.

 Reuse of old SAT exams

 The College Board has been accused of completely reusing old SAT papers previously given in the United States.
-The recycling of questions from previous exams has been exploited to allow for cheating on exams and impugned the validity of some students' test scores, according to college officials.
+The recycling of questions from previous exams has been exploited to allow for cheating on exams and impugned the validity of some students' test scores.
 Test preparation companies in Asia have been found to provide test questions to students within hours of a new SAT exam's administration.

-On August 25, 2018, the SAT test given in America was discovered to be a recycled October 2017 international SAT test given in China.
-The leaked PDF file was on the internet before the August 25, 2018 exam.
+On August 25, 2018, the SAT test given in the United States was discovered to be a recycled October 2017 international SAT test given in China.
+The leaked PDF file was on the internet before the August 25, 2018, exam.